efecini/CryptoNewsAndPrices/README.md

-# CRYPTO NEWS AND PRICES WEBSITE
+# A CRYPTO NEWS AND PRICES WEBSITE

 This is a website which allows you to read latest cryptocurrency new and get cryptocurrency prices.